About Nicola Stroud Professional Golf Coach

 So I moved and became a full time coach at Manchester Playgolf.
 Working within the local community, it was here that I first appreciated how golf can help people with disabilities and encourage youngsters from disadvantaged areas to become connected with society and build their self-esteem.

-Following a few years coaching in Spain, I had the amazing opportunity to join the Celtic Manor Golf Academy Team, so I finally moved back home to Wales.
+Following a few years coaching in Spain, I had the amazing opportunity to join the Celtic Manor Resort coaching team, so I finally moved back home to Wales.
 This provided me with the unique experience of working and developing my skills at Wales' National Centre of Excellence.

-Working at the Resort during the Ryder Cup is an experience I shall always be very proud of and never forget.
+Working at the Resort during the Ryder Cup is an experience of which I shall always be very proud and never forget.
 Amazing to witness the behind the scenes organisation and management of such an iconic event.

 The Here and Now

 Since 2014, when I moved my coaching business to West Wales, I have introduced over 1000 kids to golf, over 200 women and over 400 people with disabilities.
 20 Police Officers have also been personally trained to use golf as a medium for building lasting and positive relationships with children.